 • Overview of all dogs currently marked as missing

-• Overview of all dogs currently within range, ranked by signal strength
+• Overview of all dogs currently within range

-• The ability to send notifications of relevance to dog owners
+• The ability to send notifications of relevance to individual or all dog owners

 Whenever a dog is marked as missing by its owner or a member of the community marks a dog as wandering, the local ACOs will receive a notification of this alert.